bizaybsnt/fb_authentication-with-hybridauth/README.md

   - Use `hybrid.sql` to import database

 ## Running Application
+  - Change directory to public folder `cd public` on terminal
-  - Run `php -S localhost:8000` command on terminal and visit `localhost:8000` on browser.
+  - Run `php -S localhost:8000` command and visit `localhost:8000` on browser.